mominul-rubel/Fourier-Learning-Machines-FLMs/README.md

-# Fourier-Learning-Machines-FLMs-
+# Fourier Learning Machines (FLMs)
-This repo contains the PyTorch implementation of the FLM architecture
+This repo contains the PyTorch implementation of the FLM architecture.

 **To cite the published paper, please use**